What does it mean if your email address was found on the dark web?

 How to protect your email address and personal information

 Keeping your email address off the dark web might seem like an impossible task.
-However, you can definitely improve your personal security and protect your other online accounts and personal data from ending up in the wrong hands.
+However, you can definitely improve your online security and protect your other accounts and personal data from ending up in the wrong hands.

 • Use a password manager.
 If you need to update the passwords to your personal accounts or sign up for new services, you can simplify this process with a password manager.
 It lets you automatically generate new strong passwords, stores them in an encrypted vault, and autofills them whenever you need to log in.